AnuragQ/PricingPageBuilderPro-SaaS-Pricing-Made-Simple/README.md

-# PricingPagePro
+# PricingPageBuilderPro

 ## Overview

-PricingPagePro is a robust platform designed to simplify the creation and management of pricing pages for SaaS businesses.
-This repository contains the source code and resources for deploying PricingPagePro on your domain or Linux server.
-With integrated payment processors, customizable themes, A/B testing, and more, PricingPagePro streamlines your pricing strategies for optimal conversions.
+PricingPageBuilderPro is a robust platform designed to simplify the creation and management of pricing pages for SaaS businesses.
+This repository contains the source code and resources for deploying PricingPageBuilderPro on your domain or Linux server.
+With integrated payment processors, customizable themes, A/B testing, and more, PricingPageBuilderPro streamlines your pricing strategies for optimal conversions.

 ## Key Features